Yasuaki-Ito/ptof/README.md

 ## Requirements

-- Windows + Microsoft PowerPoint
+* Windows with Microsoft PowerPoint installed
-- Python 3.8+
+* Python 3.8 or later (only required when running PtoF from source code; not required when using the executable)

 ## License